Alfresco/docs-alfresco/insight-engine/latest/upgrade/migrating.md

 ## Migrating using Docker Compose

-If you already have Alfresco Content Services 6.2 with Alfresco Search Services 1.3, 1.4, or 2.0 installed, you can migrate to Alfresco Search and Insight Engine 2.0.
+If you already have Alfresco Content Services 6.2 with Alfresco Search Services 1.3, 1.4, or 2.0 installed, you can migrate to Search and Insight Engine 2.0.
 Due to the limited capabilities of Docker Compose, this migration method is recommended for development and test environments only.

 Use this information to migrate from Search Services to Search and Insight Engine using Docker Compose.